merenlab/anvio/anvio/docs/programs/anvi-scan-trnas.md

 What counts as a tRNA gene?
 That could be up to you.

 The default minimum score for a gene to be counted is 20.
 However, you can set this cutoff to anywhere between 0-100.
-This value is actually used by the module tRNAScan-SE, so view their documentation for details (here is a [link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6768409/) to their paper).
+This value is actually used by the module tRNAScan-SE, so view [their documentation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6768409/) for details.
 For example, to find more non-cononical tRNA genes, a user could lower the cutoff score to 10 as follows:

 {{ codestart }}
 anvi-scan-trnas -c CONTIGS_DB --trna-cut-off-score 10